AlvaroSdR/LinkedIn-searchpeople/README.md

 Note: Please be mindful of LinkedIn's terms of service and usage guidelines when using their API.
 Note: Please be aware that you need LinkedIn Develper API keys for the correct usage of the application.

+## Disclaimer
+This script is provided as is and without any warranty.
+Use it at your own risk.

 ## Contributing
 If you would like to contribute to this project, please contact in advance.
 Any contributions are welcome!